How to Maximize the Allicin in Garlic| Updated: Jun 12, 2019

 Unfortunately, heating, microwaving or boiling garlic also deactivates the allicin!

-So, while there are no anti-microbial properties from consuming cooked garlic, you will still get the nutritional benefit of of the sulfur compounds that were created.
+So, while there are no anti-microbial properties from consuming cooked garlic, you will still get the nutritional benefit of the sulfur compounds that were created.
 (6)

 Thus, maximizing these sulfur compounds before cooking is a wise practice.